 CBMC, contact Daniel Kroening.

 CBMC comes with a built-in solver for bit-vector formulas that is based on MiniSat.
 As an alternative, CBMC has featured support for SMT solvers since version 3.3.
-The solvers we recommend are (in no particular order) Boolector, MathSAT and Z3.
+The solvers we recommend are (in no particular order) Yices 2, MathSAT and Z3.
 The Boolector solver currently lacks support for model generation when using the SMT 2 interface.
 Note that these solvers need to be installed separately and have different licensing conditions.